 The “stickiness” of a good book

 Why would you do this?
 Because of the incredible “stickiness” of a good book.
-I’ve been using a Marmite recipe book for three years already – and I even paid for it.
+I’ve been using a Marmite recipe book for over three years already – and I even paid for it.
 And when you don’t like the book, you give it to someone else or sell it.
 So if you do things well, a book can stay in circulation for a long, long time.

 By now you are thinking, how do I find material for a book?
 In many cases, you can look inside your company for raw material.
 Your HR people have training material that can be re-purposed.
 Drinks and food manufacturers can partner with their Horeca clients (“Famous Chef’s 12 Favourites for Cooking at Home” – the same idea works for cocktails or breakfasts).